Jakafi (ruxolitinib) for myelofibrosis

 What is Jakafi for myelofibrosis?

-Jakafi (ruxolitinib) is an oral therapy approved for the treatment of certain adults with intermediate or high-risk myelofibrosis.
+Jakafi (ruxolitinib) is an oral therapy that’s approved to treat certain adults with intermediate- or high-risk myelofibrosis.

 Myelofibrosis is a blood cancer in which abnormal blood cell production leads to inflammation and scarring in the bone marrow.
 It is generally associated with overaction of the JAK-STAT signaling pathway that’s involved in blood cell production.

-Jakafi belongs to a class of therapies called JAK inhibitors, which work to dampen this overactive signaling pathway.
-This helps reduce abnormal cell growth and ease related symptoms, such as an enlarged spleen, fatigue, and night sweats.
+Jakafi belongs to a class of therapies called JAK inhibitors that work to dampen this overactive signaling pathway.
+That helps reduce abnormal cell growth and ease related symptoms, such as an enlarged spleen, fatigue, and night sweats.

-Taken in the form of oral tablets, Jakafi is marketed in the U.S. by Incyte, and elsewhere by Novartis under the brand name Jakavi.
-It is also approved for treating certain people with the blood disorder polycythemia vera (PV) and the post-transplant complication graft-versus-host disease.
+Taken in the form of oral tablets, Jakafi is marketed in the U.S. by Incyte and elsewhere by Novartis under the brand name Jakavi.
+An extended-release formulation, marketed in the U.S. under the brand name Jakafi XR, is also available.
+Both Jakafi and Jakafi XR are also approved for treating certain people with the blood disorder polycythemia vera (PV) and the post-transplant complication graft-versus-host disease.

 Therapy snapshot